Unification of Nepal: Nuwakot

 Prithvi Narayan Shah's annexation campaign began with the nearby kingdom of Nuwakot.
 Nuwakot marked the eastern boundary of the Gorkha Kingdom and was part of the trade route between Tibet and Kathmandu.
 It was also the western gateway to the Kathmandu Valley.
 Nara Bhupal Shah, Prithvi Narayan Shah's father, had attempted to invade Nuwakot in 1700, but failed.
 At that time, Nuwakot was under the administrative control of Kantipur (known today as Kathmandu).
 Kantipur supported Nuwakot against the invasion.
 Following his defeat, Nara Bhupal Shah gave up his efforts and handed administrative power over to his eldest son, Prithvi Narayan Shah and Chandraprabhawati, his eldest queen.

 In the very year of his coronation, Prithvi Narayan Shah sent Gorkhali troops under Kaji Biraj Thapa Magar to attack Nuwakot.
 The campaign failed.

-Kalu Pande wearing Khukuri, a Pande Chhetri aristocrat; Kaji (Prime Minister and Army Chief) of Gorkha Kingdom.
+Kalu Pande, a Kaji of Gorkha Kingdom.

 Kalu Pande was then made Commander-in-Chief of the Gorkhali Army.
 Jayant Rana Magar (former Kaji of Gorkha) was made General of the kingdom of Kantipur by Jaya Prakash Malla to defend Nuwakot against Gorkha.
 Kalu Pande advised Prithvi Narayan Shah to raise a standing army by conscripting men from other regions.
 A newly fortified Gorkhali force again attacked Nuwakot in 1744 from three sides and managed to capture the hill fort on September 26, 1744.
 However, the next year, King Jaya Prakash Malla of Kantipur sent a force under Kashiram Thapa to retake the fort, after defeating the Gorkhali forces at Naldum.
 Kashiram was repelled and the Gorkhali seized permanent control of Nuwakot.